 Seeking medical help will surely alleviate the ailments, but it is only temporary.
 As long as the root of the problem remains unresolved–which in this case is the bullying–all the solution you seek and find is not permanent.
 If your child is too hesitant to open up to you, then a professional counselor would be able to help.

 In most cases, happy people spread joy, and sad people spread misery.
-So it won’t surprise you that the kid who bullies others is, in fact, battling a fight on his own.
+So it won’t surprise you that the kid who bullies others is, in fact, battling a fight on their own.
 Problems at home, parents going through a divorce, loss of someone close, or even financial instability at home can all cause a kid to lash out at the world.
-Or, in this case, someone weaker than him.
-He feels too powerless and weak to help his own predicament, so he tries to control someone else by bullying them.
+Or, in this case, someone weaker than them.
+They feel too powerless and weak to help their own predicament, so they try to control someone else by bullying them.
 However, this is not a healthy way to deal with their problems, and as a result, it has a negative impact on the kid who bullies other kids.

 Kids who bully other kids are likely going to rebel against everything, which will inevitably lead to bad connections and drugs/alcohol.
 They would learn all the bad habits very young and spoil their health.

 Bullies are almost always vandals, too.
 They might start off small, but in time, they would graduate to more sinister activities.
 Dropping out of school will only be the first step.
 This sort of wildness and blatant disregard for society will lead them to juvenile.

 A kid who bullies other kids will most likely mistreat their partner, friend or family members.
 Add to this their tendency to abusing alcohol; it might end up even at something as serious as a loss of life.